digital-archives/HISTGA1011/syllabus/schedule/week07.md

 {: .label .label-yellow }
 Due
-* Assignment due: Imaging and Conservation Review - Group Report and Individual Reflection
-* Post your pre-class reading reactions to Brightspace.
+* Post your pre-class reading reactions to Brightspace by 3:30pm today.
-* During/post-class activity: File conversion and renaming exercise.
-Submit link to finalized folder to Brightspace by Sunday, March 10, 2024.
+* Weekly activity: We will start <a href="https://digital-archives.github.io/HISTGA1011/activities/filenaming.html" target="_blank">File Conversion and Renaming</a> in class.
+Submit your completed activity summary in Brightspace by the end of the week Sunday.

 {: .label .label-green }
 Due